(Arc-)connectedness for the space of $\mathbb{Z}^d$-actions by $C^2$ diffeomorphisms on 1-dimensional manifolds

 \begin{enumerate}

-\item The space of $\mathbb{Z}^d$ actions by homeomorphisms of either the interval or the circle is arcwise connected (although this seems to be known to the specialists, no written proof exists in the litterature; see \S \ref{continuous-case} for a short argument);
+\item The space of $\mathbb{Z}^d$ actions by homeomorphisms of either the interval or the circle is arcwise connected (although this seems to be known to the specialists, no written proof exists in the literature; see Proposition \ref{connexe-cont} for a short argument);

 \item The space of $\mathbb{Z}^d$ actions by $C^{\infty}$ diffeomorphisms of the interval is connected \cite{EB};

 \item The space of $\mathbb{Z}^d$ actions by $C^1$ diffeomorphisms of either the circle or the interval is arcwise connected \cite{Na2};